dheeraj-anumula/news-blog-mockup/README.md

 ![Mockup image](Mockup.jpg)

-Developed this static mockup page
+This is the static page to be developed